John Jay: Jay Treaty

 Relations with Britain verged on war in 1794.
-British exports dominated the U.S. market, and American exports were blocked by British trade restrictions and tariffs.
-Britain still occupied northern forts that it had agreed to abandon in the Treaty of Paris.
-Britain's impressment of American sailors and seizure of naval and military supplies bound to French ports on neutral American ships also created conflict.
+British exports dominated the U.S. market, while American exports were hamstrung by British trade restrictions and tariffs.
+Britain still occupied northern forts that they had agreed to abandon in the Treaty of Paris, as the Americans had refused to pay debts owed to British creditors or halt the confiscation of Loyalist properties.
+In addition, the Royal Navy impressed U.S. sailors who were alleged to be British deserters from the Navy, and seized almost 300 American merchant ships which were trading with the French West Indies between 1793 and 1794.
 Madison proposed a trade war, "[a] direct system of commercial hostility with Great Britain," assuming that Britain was so weakened by its war with France that it would agree to American terms and not declare war.

 Washington rejected that policy and sent Jay as a special envoy to Great Britain to negotiate a new treaty; Jay remained Chief Justice.
 Washington had Alexander Hamilton write instructions for Jay that were to guide him in the negotiations.
 In March 1795, the resulting treaty, known as the Jay Treaty, was brought to Philadelphia.
-When Hamilton, in an attempt to maintain good relations, informed Britain that the United States would not join the Danish and Swedish governments to defend their neutral status, Jay lost most of his leverage.
-The treaty ended Britain's control of their northwestern forts and granted the U.S. "most favored nation" status.
-The U.S. agreed to restricted commercial access to the British West Indies.
+When Hamilton, in an attempt to maintain good relations, informed Britain that the United States would not join the Second League of Armed Neutrality, Jay lost most of his leverage.
+The treaty resulted in Britain withdrawing from their northwestern forts and granted the U.S. "most favored nation" status.
+U.S. merchants were also granted restricted commercial access to the British West Indies.

 The treaty did not resolve American grievances about neutral shipping rights and impressment, and the Democratic-Republicans denounced it, but Jay, as Chief Justice, decided not to take part in the debates.
-The continued British impressment of American sailors would be a cause of the War of 1812.
-The failure to receive compensation for slaves which were freed by the British and transported away during the Revolutionary War "was a major reason for the bitter Southern opposition".
-Jefferson and Madison, fearing that a commercial alliance with aristocratic Britain might undercut republicanism, led the opposition.
+The Royal Navy's continued impressment of American citizens would be a cause of the War of 1812.
+The failure to receive compensation for American slaves which were freed by the British and transported away during the Revolutionary War "was a major reason for the bitter Southern opposition".
+Jefferson and Madison, fearing that a commercial alliance with aristocratic Britain might undercut American republicanism, led the opposition.
 However, Washington put his prestige behind the treaty, and Hamilton and the Federalists mobilized public opinion.
 The Senate ratified the treaty by a 20–10 vote, exactly by the two-thirds majority required.

 Democratic-Republicans were incensed at what they perceived as a betrayal of American interests, and Jay was denounced by protesters with such graffiti as "Damn John Jay!
 Damn everyone who won't damn John Jay!!
 Damn everyone that won't put lights in his windows and sit up all night damning John Jay!!!"
 One newspaper editor wrote, "John Jay, ah! the arch traitor – seize him, drown him, burn him, flay him alive."
 Jay himself quipped that he could travel at night from Boston to Philadelphia solely by the light of his burning effigies.